Save time and effort by comparing life insurance with iSelect’s trusted partner Lifebroker*

-If your life insurance policy pays out less than you need, your family may struggle to cope with paying bills after your passing1.
-Protecting your family’s future is the biggest benefit of having life insurance, so it’s important that the payment they receive is enough to cover their general living expenses.
+Protecting your family’s future is the biggest benefit of having life insurance, so it’s important to consider whether the payment they receive is enough to cover their general living expenses.

 Some professions naturally put you at a higher risk of having a serious workplace related accident than others or alternatively you may wish to protect yourself if you were to suffer a serious illness.
 Cover for these types of events usually comes from life insurance related products such as total and permanent disability cover (TPD), trauma cover, or income protection.

-As mentioned, these types of policies are more relevant if you want to protect yourself in case of a serious illness or injury, but the important thing is to ensure you have the right level of cover.
+As mentioned, these types of policies are more relevant if you want to protect yourself in case of a serious illness or injury.
 This way, if something unfortunate should happen, you’ll be able to focus on recovering without stressing about your finances.

-Over insurance means that you’re paying for levels of life insurance that you won’t use, or are unlikely to use.
-The impact of this is that you’re paying unnecessarily excessive monthly insurance premiums.
+Over insurance means that you’re paying for levels of life insurance that you won’t use or are unlikely to use.
+The impact of this is that you could be paying unnecessarily excessive monthly insurance premiums.

-With that in mind, it’s important to avoid both underinsurance and over insurance, and find yourself the level of cover that is just right.
-The Australian Securities & Investments Commission (ASIC) recommends that Australians take the time to understand the cost of premiums, both now and in the future2.
+It’s important that Australians take the time to understand the cost of premiums, both now and in the future.

-They also suggest that you pay attention to what is and isn’t covered in a potential policy, and how your medical history may affect your ability to apply for insurance cover or to make a claim in the future.
+It’s also important to pay attention to what is and isn’t covered in a potential policy, and how your medical history may affect your ability to apply for insurance cover or to make a claim in the future.

 Life insurance premiums vary significantly from policy to policy, and provider to provider.
 Your premiums will be calculated based on a variety of factors, including:

-The best way to find out what life insurance premiums may cost you is to compare policies with iSelect.
-We’ll show you a number of policies which you can view side by side, allowing you to compare providers, prices, and levels of cover all in one place.
+One way to find out what life insurance premiums may cost you is to compare policies from a range of providers through iSelect with trusted partner Lifebroker.
+We’ll show you a number of policies, allowing you to compare providers, prices, and levels of cover all in one place.

-The ASIC recommends that you consider two main factors to work out how much life insurance cover you may need2:
+MoneySmart recommend that you consider two main factors to work out how much life insurance cover you may need1:

 There may be other factors that you need to consider based on your needs and circumstances.
 For example, your budget is also an incredibly important factor to consider when purchasing any policy, including life insurance.